Amlandeep001/attendance-management-system/README.md

 # attendance-management-system
-Attendance Management System for an orgnization or school/college
+Attendance Management System for an organization or school/college